The Home

 I provide you with much better options under the “Buying Help” tab.

-Quick Pro Tip#2: Under no circumstances should you be using bright Kelly or Shamrock green wall paint.
-All they do is signal to your mates that you are an amateur and you have a fake pub.
-You might as well put your leprechaun collection on display if you go this route.
+Quick Pro Tip#3: Also, under no circumstances, should you be using bright Kelly or Shamrock green wall paint.
+All they do is signal to your friends that you are an amateur and you have a fake pub.
+You might as well put your leprechaun collection on display and hang “Póg mo thóin” signs up if you go this route.

 Ar bhailiú (On Collecting)